Mic's Logo

 • Risky Or Dangerous Maneuvers

-It is not worth to take risky maneuvers when you move to your new place.
+It is not worth making risky maneuvers when you move to your new place.

 We cannot be held responsible for damage caused by non-routine moving including things like standing pieces on end, sharp turns, difficult stairways, tight doorways, repelling or lifting items over balconies.